 This resource is about the legal rights under the Employment Standards Act of workers who have been fired or laid off.
 It covers topics such as the minimum notice periods, termination pay and severance pay, and making a claim against an employer.

-This resource explains pregnancy and parental leaves under Ontario law and pregnancy and parental Employment Insurance (EI) benefits for new and expecting parents.
-Charts show the number of weeks of EI benefits and time off work that birth parents and adopting parents can receive if they qualify.
+This resource explains pregnancy and parental leaves under Ontario law and maternity and parental Employment Insurance (EI) benefits for new and expecting parents.
+It explains the number of weeks of EI benefits and time off work that birth parents and adopting parents can receive if they qualify, including new options that became available in December 2017.

 This 710-page practice manual is intended as a resource for those who represent or advise people who have job-related injuries and health problems.
 In 30 chapters, it examines relevant laws, policies, and Tribunal decisions, discusses case strategies, and provides checklists, sample letters, and calculations.